fotomash/zanalytics-quant/docs/architecture.md

 ## Multi-Stream Architecture

 The platform has moved beyond the single Redis stream.
 Real-time data is written to Redis for fast reads while Kafka captures the same events for replay and downstream processing.
 MCP2 coordinates across these streams to support concurrent feeds and smoother failover.
-See [architecture_pulse_streaming.md](architecture_pulse_streaming.md) for a deeper dive into the dual-stream model.
+See [architecture_pulse_streaming.md](architecture_pulse_streaming.md) for a deeper dive into the older dual-stream model.